webdeveric/image-preloader/README.md

 This function is called every time an image completes or fails.
 The `tick` object contains three fields that let you know what happened.

-The default is an empty function.
+onProgress is optional and defaults to an empty function.

 ```javascript
 {